Big Sur land use: Big Sur National Forest

-In 2004, Senator Sam Farr asked the U.S. Forest Service to study how a Big Sur National Forest could be created.
+In 2004, Representative Sam Farr asked the U.S. Forest Service to study how a Big Sur National Forest could be created.
 They explored options including the Hearst Ranch and Ft.
 Hunter Liggett if it was the subject of a base closure.

 Farr did not act on the Forest Service report until 2011, when he introduced H.R.
 4040, the "Big Sur Management Unit Act".
 It would have made Big Sur a distinct unit within the National Forest system, improved access to federal funding, and given unit managers greater autonomy.
 The bill would also have added Big Creek, Arroyo Seco River, Church Creek, Tassajara Creek, San Antonio River, and Carmel River above the Los Padres Reservoir to the National Wild and Scenic Rivers System, added lands to wilderness areas, memorialized an official Arroyo Seco-Indians National Recreational Trail, and designated a 65 acre tract of rare maritime chaparral above Pfeiffer Beach as the Jeff Norman Botanical Area.

 Big Sur property owners opposed the legislation in part because when land is designated for wilderness, firefighters must obtain the permission of the Regional Forester to operate heavy equipment such as bulldozers within the wilderness.
 They contend this bureaucratic chain-of-command slows firefighters' ability to respond to fires, which they contend occurred during the 1977 Marble Cone Fire, when Los Padres National Forest supervisor Al West refused to allow the first on-scene units from the Big Sur Fire Brigade to attack the fire.

 The residents also expressed concern that federal government didn't have the resources to manage land it already oversees.
 They were also distrustful of federal oversight of their local lands.
 The act failed to gather support in Congress.